macroflight/psxhacks/router/docs/API.md

 - client_provided_display_name: the second part of a name=ID:display_message from the client.
 Will be null if no name= message received from client.
+- write_times_ms: statisticts on the time it took to write the messages to the client network connection

 Example usage: